OtherRealms/Action-Blocks-Guide/index.rst

 Transfer Keyframes
 ==================

-Clear root keyframes and copy animation data from one channel group to another.
+(destructive), Clear root keyframes and copy animation data from one channel group to another.
 Useful when creating a new root bone with selective channels.
 Choose between location, rotation and scale keys.
 The source channels will be muted.

 Decimate
 ========